Is Self-Reflection Hurting You?

 A further prerequisite for productive self-reflection is genuine curiosity about ourselves, other people, places and situations.

-A Greater Good Science Center article argues that curiosity, a trait related to but distinct from introspection, is a superpower we can develop.
-Like any muscle in our body, it can be strengthened by daily practice.
+A Greater Good Science Center article argues that curiosity — a trait related to but distinct from introspection — is a superpower we can develop.
+Like any muscle in our body, we can strengthen it with daily exercise.

 · Detach: Let go of your ABCs (assumptions, biases, certainty),